 - Medicine takes over your life.
 It becomes who you are.

-- Your life may get better as an attending (depending on your field) but it does take a lot from you and your family.
+- Your work-life balance may get better as an attending (depending on your field), but it still takes a lot from you and your family.

-Do some soul-searching no matter where you are in the process and go through this list to help you figure out if medicine is really for you.
+Do some soul-searching no matter where you are in the process, and go through this list to help you figure out if medicine might really be for you.